a close-up of orange and purple cells

 Monkeypox Virus

-Monkeypox virus (MPXV) belongs to the same family as the vaccinia and cowpox viruses, as well as variola virus, the causative agent of smallpox.
+Monkeypox virus (MPXV) belongs to the same family as the vaccinia virus, cowpox virus, and variola virus (the causative agent of smallpox).

-MPXV is responsible for causing mpox, a disease previously known as monkeypox.
-While mpox shares similarities with smallpox, it is significantly less lethal.
-The initial symptoms of mpox include fever, headache, body aches, fatigue, and swollen lymph nodes.
-These are typically followed by a rash characterised by skin lesions.
+MPXV is responsible for causing mpox, a disease formerly known as monkeypox.
+While mpox shares similarities with smallpox, it is significantly less lethal and not as transmissible.
+The initial symptoms of mpox include fever, headache, body aches, fatigue, and swollen lymph nodes, typically followed by a rash characterised by skin lesions.

 Summary